Department of Performing Arts Mission Statement and Learning Goals

 - Awareness: Social Justice, Community Engagement

-Each of DPA’s distinctive interdisciplinary majors—American Musical Culture and Theater & Performance Studies—understands writing as integral to exploration of the relationship between performance, culture and society.
+Each of DPA’s distinctive interdisciplinary majors—American Musical Culture and Theater & Performance Studies—understands writing as integral to the exploration of the relationship between performance, culture, and society.

 Integrated Writing Requirement for the Music Program

 The undergraduate major in American Musical Culture emphasizes writing as a core element in the development of student’s intellectual and professional lives.
 Student writing is expected to include critical, analytical, ethnographic, historical, and creative dimensions.
 In the Music Program, the concept of “writing” includes the writing of texts (i.e. scholarly essays, grants, documentary scripts, and lyrics) as well as music notation (i.e. music compositions, arrangements, and transcriptions).